electron-userland/electron-builder/README.md

 6. Installing the [required system packages](https://github.com/electron-userland/electron-builder/wiki/Multi-Platform-Build).

 Please note that everything is packaged into an asar archive [by default](https://github.com/electron-userland/electron-builder/wiki/Options#Config-asar).

+For an app that will be shipped to production, you should sign your application.
+See [Where to buy code signing certificates](https://github.com/electron-userland/electron-builder/wiki/Code-Signing#where-to-buy-code-signing-certificate).

 ## Auto Update
 `electron-builder` produces all required artifacts, for example, for macOS: